GoogleChromeLabs/comlink/README.md

 ### `proxyValue(value)`

-If structurally cloning a value is undesired (either for a function parameter or its return value), wrapping the value in a `proxyValue` call proxy that value instead.
-This is necessary for callback functions being passed around or for the Singleton pattern:
+If structurally cloning a value is undesired (either for a function parameter or a function’s return value), wrapping the value in a `proxyValue` call will proxy that value instead.
+This is necessary for callback functions being passed
+around:

 ```js
 // main.js